 The Advanced Studies Program in International Economic Policy Research (ASP) has been providing rigorous and profound training in international economic analysis, methods of empirical research and the evaluation of economic policies to students since 1984.

-World-renowned professors from leading universities from across the globe teach their area of expertise in intensive one or two week courses.
-These courses are complemented by access to the Kiel Institute’s facilities and researchers as well as an outstanding global research network.
-Together, these factors make the ASP a unique learning experience.
+World-renowned professors from leading universities from across the globe come to Kiel to teach their areas of expertise in intensive one or two-week courses.
+These courses are complemented by access to the Kiel Institute’s facilities and researchers as well as to an outstanding global research network.
+Together, these factors make the ASP a unique experience for learning and professional growth.

-Tailored to Ph.D students, staff members of national and international institutions, think tanks and financial companies who are interested in updating and deepening their economic research knowledge in one area of expertise.
-Participants obtain an overview of cutting edge research by aleading researcher in the field in one compact course.
-Moreover, they learn about new trends and research projects in the making while interacting with other participants who share their interest in the topic, but come from a variety of different backgrounds.
+The Select One Option is tailored to Ph.D students, staff members of national and international institutions, think tanks and financial companies who are interested in updating and deepening their economic research knowledge of a particular area of expertise.
+In one compact course, participants obtain an overview of cutting edge research by a leading researcher in the field.
+While learning about new trends and research projects-in-the-making, they have the opportunity of interacting with other participants who come from a variety of different backgrounds and share their interest in the topic as well as researchers from the IfW.